microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/README.md

 ## Checking the Policy

 Since Q-Table lists the "attractiveness" of each action at each state, it is quite easy to use it to define the efficient navigation in our world.
-In the simplest case, we can select the action corresponding to the highest Q-Table value:
+In the simplest case, we can select the action corresponding to the highest Q-Table value: (code block 9)

 ```python
 def qpolicy_strict(m):